 Tropical Cyclone Ian had passed through Tonga early 2014, inflicting damage to infrastructure across the Ha’apai Islands, including most government primary schools.
-Calibre Consulting was engaged as project adviser to fast-track the reconstruction works of 10 schools funded by New Zealand Ministry of Foreign Affairs (MFAT) and Asian Development Bank (ADB).
+Calibre was engaged as project adviser to fast-track the reconstruction works of 10 schools funded by New Zealand Ministry of Foreign Affairs (MFAT) and Asian Development Bank (ADB).

 Based in Tonga for six months, our team travelled between Nuku'alofa and Ha'apai to advise on procurement, construction and programming issues and ensure the project was completed within tight deadlines to allow the schools to reopen in the new term.
 We also helped to reduce overall costs through closely managing construction.

 By insisting on high standards of Health & Safety from the contractors, the community was indirectly benefited through upskilling of local contractors and raising consciousness of health and safety issues.
 In addition, our team closely monitored quality so that the schools were built to a better standard than previously, minimising risk of similar damage occurring in the future.